 Dear Prospective Client,

-After handling thousands of cases as both a prosecutor and criminal defense attorney I have learned that each and every case is different.
+After handling thousands of cases as both a prosecutor and a Fort Myers criminal defense attorney I have learned that each and every case is different.

 I could sit here and boast about specific cases which have resulted in positive outcomes for my clients; however, I wouldn’t want to represent or guarantee a specific outcome in your case.